Groups, Orders, and Dynamics: An Application: Ordering Solvable Groups

 \vsp

 \begin{question} Is the space of left-orders of a countable amenable group either finite or a Cantor set~?
 What about groups without free subgroups in two generators~? \end{question}

 \vsp

 It is very likely that the previous methods can be extended to a wide family of amenable groups, namely that of {\bf{\em elementary amenable}} ones.
 Roughly, this is the smallest family of groups that contains all Abelian groups and that is stable under taking extensions, direct limits, quotients and subgroups (see \cite{chou,mexico} for more on this).
-A relevant example is considered in the next
+A relevant example is considered in described below.

 \vsp